SvenBroeckling/phasesix-rulebook/published/wounds_en.md

 <i class="fas fa-heart fa-2x text-danger"></i>
 <i class="fas fa-heart fa-2x text-danger"></i>
 <i class="fas fa-heart fa-2x text-danger"></i>
+<i class="fas fa-heart fa-2x text-danger"></i>
+<i class="fas fa-heart fa-2x text-danger"></i>
+<i class="fas fa-heart fa-2x text-danger"></i>
+<i class="fas fa-heart fa-2x text-danger"></i>

-These hearts represent the wounds a character can take without passing out.
+These 10 hearts represent the wounds a character can take without passing out.
 Each source of damage causes a certain number of wounds.
 This can be a fixed number of wounds, as with most weapons.
 However, a dice formula can also be used.

 Hearts are crossed out or emptied as soon as the character takes wounds.
 Thus, after a hit with a weapon, the life meter may evolve as follows: